How to Save Money Like Your Grandma: 15 Old-School Tips That Still Work

 Buying pre-made ingredients such as mixtures or doughs will always be more expensive than cooking from scratch.

-While it may take longer, cooking from scratch is a grandma-saving tip you should consider.
+While it may take longer, cooking from scratch is a grandma-saving tip.

-Some things you should start making from scratch include pancakes, pizza, sauces, peanut butter, yogurt, bread crumbs, rotisserie chicken, and fruit jams.
+You should start making some things from scratch, including pancakes, pizza, sauces, peanut butter, yogurt, bread crumbs, rotisserie chicken, and fruit jams.

 3. Learn Tips To Preserve Food Well

-Many foods go to waste because of how badly they are preserved.
+So much food goes to waste because of how they are stored.

 Using old-fashioned tricks can help you keep your vegetables and fruits fresher for longer.